 >50 13

-How do I use tables?
+How to use tables?

-1. Milligrams (mg) and micrograms (mcg.)
+1. Milligrams (mg) and micrograms (mcg)

-To convert one unit to another, remember only one formula: 1 milligram [mg] = 1000 micrograms [mcg].
+To convert one unit to another, we remember only one formula: 1 milligram [mg] = 1000 micrograms [mcg].

 For example:

-Therefore, we calculate the daily requirement by dividing 800 / 33.8 (<–содержание в 1 г.).
+Therefore, we calculate the daily requirement by dividing 800/33.8 (<–содержание в 1 г.).

 We get 23.66 grams of liver per day (we take into account that we are talking about raw meat and a certain percentage of nutrients will be lost during heat treatment).